PART II: INTERSTATE TRANSPORTATION

 Even though there is no federal license or permit to carry between states or statutes making licenses reciprocal, the way firearms are transported to reciprocal states comes from federal law.
 Specifically, federal law requires states to allow a person to transport any lawfully possessed firearm from any lawful place to any other lawful place.

 Of course there are a number of restrictions, including that the firearm be unloaded and not accessible during travel.
-Without this, state-based reciprocity would be severely limited: unless to two reciprocal states were contiguous, it would be difficult or impossible for the civilian to lawfully transport the firearm (which would be a handgun with reciprocal carry) to the reciprocal state.
-The conditions on how interstate transportation is lawfully executed depends on the mode of travel.
+Without this, state-based reciprocity would be severely limited: unless two (2) reciprocal states were contiguous, it would be difficult or impossible for the civilian to lawfully transport the firearm (which would be a handgun with reciprocal carry) to the reciprocal state.
+The conditions on how interstate transportation is lawfully executed depend on the mode of travel.

 The most common are addressed in the following chapters, noting again this is not reciprocal carry: